magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

 </html>
 ```

-As before, we included the link to `js/main.js` external JS file
+As before, we included the link to `js/main.js`, the  external JS file
 which will be generated by the CLJS compilation.
 Note that this time
 we have not attached any value to the `action` attribute of the
 form.
 That's because in this new example there is no server-side form